 On December 21, 2016, we announced a restructuring of our business based on our decision to focus our efforts on clinical development, with an initial focus on the X358 clinical programs.
 The restructuring included a reduction-in-force in which we terminated 57 employees, which was implemented in December 2016 (the "2016 Restructuring").
-In early 2017, we further revised our strategy to prioritize out-licensing activities and further curtail research and development spending and we expect to eliminate an additional five employees with an effective termination date of June 30, 2017 (the "2017 Restructuring").
+In early 2017, we further revised our strategy to prioritize out-licensing activities and further curtail research and development spending and we eliminated an additional five employees with an effective termination date of June 30, 2017 (the "2017 Restructuring").

-During the three months ended March 31, 2017, we recorded a charge of \$1.5 million related to severance, other termination benefits and outplacement services for the 2016 Restructuring and \$0.5 million related to the 2017 Restructuring.
+During the three and six months ended June 30, 2017, we recorded a charge of \$1.5 million and \$3.5 million related to severance, other termination benefits and outplacement services for the 2016 Restructuring and 2017 Restructuring activities.
+During the three and six months ended June 30, 2016, we recorded a credit of \$21,000 and a charge of \$15,000, respectively, related to severance costs and contract termination costs resulting from restructuring activities initiated in August 2015.